dagonaut/trophy/bellmead/trophy/jorando/sets/Whispering Marshes/Whispering Marshes.md

 * <span style="color:rgb(255, 0, 0)">What do you see?</span>
 * <span style="color:rgb(0, 112, 192)">Remind them of the sorrowful nature of the environment</span>
 * On a failure, you see a sign of your own fate, it is not good.
 Take the condition: Memento Mori
+* Marrow cling

 ##### [[The Silt Circle]]:
 Hidden among the reeds and fog there is an ancient ritual site.
 The site is marked by faded glyphs, weathered altars, and scattered relics of a bygone era.
 Strange symbols are etched into the ground and the air feels charged with residual magic.

+The mausoleum is Father Lorian's or purported to be. ==How do you know it is?
+What makes you doubt it?== Clearly this has been pilfered, little remains.
+When you search the ruins you find the jaw bone.
 * [[Priests Jaw Bone]]
 - <span style="color:rgb(255, 0, 0)">What do you see?</span>
 * <span style="color:rgb(0, 112, 192)">GM note: what does it summon/trigger/do?</span>